Announcing the release of Part 2, Burlington Vital Signs® 2017-18 Report

 And, for the first time ever, our community’s Vital Signs has been published in two parts.
 Due to the release schedule of the 2016 long form Census data, Part 2 has now been released in April 2018.
 Part One, released in October 2017, looks at 5 critical areas of community – Housing, Mental Health & Wellness, Environment, Seniors and Youth & Young Adults.

-We thank RBC for their lead Diamond Sponsor commitment to Vital Signs 2017-18, as well as our two Platinum Sponsors, Bruce Etherington and Associates and Pioneer Energy.
+We thank RBC for their lead Diamond Sponsor commitment to Vital Signs Youth & Young Adults area, as well as our two Vital Signs Platinum Sponsors, Bruce Etherington and Associates and Pioneer Energy.

 Through the launch of Vital Signs 2017-18, we were also excited to announce our joint partnership working with RBC.
 As highlighted in the report, supporting youth and young adults is an area where we see great opportunities for our community.
 Working together with RBC, the Foundation has been supporting our community’s young adults transition to the workplace through our recent community wide event “Talking Today’s Youth, Tomorrow’s Prosperity”, and ensuring a greater sense of belonging for all.